QEWD-Courier/Ripple-Qewd/README.md

       wget https://raw.githubusercontent.com/RippleOSI/Qewd-Ripple/master/installer/install_ripple_gtm.sh
       source install_ripple_gtm.sh

-(N.B.
-Do not run both install scripts!)
+N.B.
+Do not run both install scripts!
+There is another install script option, for a Raspberry Pi, see below.

 The installer scripts install and configures the following: